Skip to main content

 Partner deadlocks

-The solution is preventive: articles drafted by a professional, with conflict resolution clauses, priority buyback rights, and mandatory mediation before any legal action.
+The solution is preventive: articles drafted by a professional, with conflict-resolution clauses, priority buyback rights, and mandatory mediation before any legal action.

 The SCI and wealth tax (IFI)

-Cumulative operating costs
+Cumulative running costs

 SCI or direct ownership: the comparison